edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 #### POP Code {/*pop-code*/} <edgejs>request</edgejs>

-Identifies requests by the POP that processed the request.
+Identifies requests by the point-of-presence (POP) that processed the request.
+Set this match condition to the three-letter code for the desired POP.

 <edgejs>
 **Key information:**